Jon Favreau

 Young Jon Favreau

-From 1980 to 1984, Jon was attending a Bronx high school specializing in biology.
+From 1980 to 1984, Jon attended a Bronx high school that specialized in biology.
 He was one of the most hardworking students.
 In addition to the main program, he studied medical illustration and dramatic art.
-A dramatic art teacher, mister Fainberg, took a great interest in theater and he suggested Jon audition for the Broadway play Glengarry Glen Ross.
+His drama teacher, Mr. Fainberg, was passionate about theater and suggested Jon audition for the Broadway play Glengarry Glen Ross.
 Later, when Favreau entered Queens College, he auditioned and got a role.

-When Jon was a student, he visited Chicago and was impressed by the performance of a local improvisational troupe.
-After three years, he left college and got a job at Bear Stearns investment company.
-At the same time, he gave improvisational shows, participated in amateur theatrical performances, and thought about acting career more often.
+As a student, Jon visited Chicago and was blown away by a local improv troupe's performance.
+After three years, he left college and landed a job at investment firm Bear Stearns.
+At the same time, he performed improv shows, participated in amateur theater, and increasingly thought about an acting career.

 Jon Favreau Then and Now (2019)